rack-app/rack-app/README.md

 ## TODO

-* benchmark for rails, padrino, sinatra etc to prove awesomeness in term of speed
+* benchmark for rails::api and etc to prove awesomeness in term of speed
 * more verbose readme
 * drink less coffee